Presidential Directives on Cybersecurity and AI

 Presidential Policy Directive 20 (PPD-20)

-PPD-20 was implemented by President Obama in October 2012, but was not released to the public.
-However, on June 7, 2013, PPD 20 was released by The Guardian, which had received the document from NSA leaker Edward Snowden.
-The directive details government policy regarding offensive cyber action and instructions to compile a list of potential targets for such action.
-According to the classified document, the “Government shall identify potential targets of national importance where [cyberattacks] can offer a favorable balance of effectiveness and risk …” According to news reports, the directive gives broader power to the military to block cyberattacks and discusses what constitutes an “offensive” verses a “defensive” action with respect to cyberwar and cyberterrorism.
-Additionally, the directive discusses the use of cyber-operations–actions taken outside U.S. networks.
+The directive orders the creation of potential targets for Offensive Cyber Effects Operations by the National Security Agency and details government policy regarding offensive cyber action and instructions to compile a list of potential targets for such action.
+According to the classified document, the “Government shall identify potential targets of national importance where [cyberattacks] can offer a favorable balance of effectiveness and risk …” According to news reports, the directive gave broader power to the military to block cyberattacks and discussed what constitutes an “offensive” verses a “defensive” action with respect to cyberwar and cyberterrorism.
+Additionally, the directive discussed the use of cyber-operations–actions taken outside U.S. networks.

 National Security Presidential Directive 54 (NSPD 54)